 cinema at its finest.

 The 1951 version is often considered the best adaptation of the Dickens novel, mainly due to Alastair Sim's wonderful performance as Scrooge.
 Sim is far and away the best Scrooge in cinema history and makes up for that film's shortcomings.
 Reginald Owen's portrayal as Scrooge is not nearly as compelling as Sim's, in fact, he gives a rather one note performance.
-However, while Owen's interpretation may lack the depth that Sim's brought to the role, he is nonetheless a lot of fun to watch as Scrooge; check out the scene in which a wad of spit spews from his mouth when he says to Cratchit, "It's poor excuse for picking a man's packet every 25th of December."
+However, while Owen's interpretation may lack the depth that Sim's brought to the role, he is still a lot of fun to watch; check out the scene in which a wad of spit flies from Scrooge's mouth when he says to Cratchit, "It's poor excuse for picking a man's packet every 25th of December."
 It may be a one note performance, but it's certainly the right note.
 The difference between the two movies is this: the 1938 adaptation is an ensemble piece, while the 1951 version is a detailed character study.

 What makes A Christmas